zahraatashgahi/zahraatashgahi.github.io/_pages/about.md

   - /about.html
 ---

 I'm Zahra Atashgahi.
-Currently, I'm a Ph.D. candidate at University of Twente, Data Management & Biometrics (DMB) group.
+Currently, I'm a Ph.D. candidate at the University of Twente, Data Management & Biometrics (DMB) group.
 During my Ph.D., I focus on Deep Learning and, particularly, sparse neural networks.
 I seek to develop algorithms to solve different tasks efficiently in terms of computational costs and data requirements.

 Research Interests